kobotoolbox/docs/source/library_locking.md

 | `question`          | import to `survey`      | not locked               |
 | `question`          | import to `template`    | not locked               |
 | `question`          | `question` to `block`   | not locked               |

-### Importing Locked XLSForms

-Import as a template through the KoBoToolbox UI as follows:

-XXX

 ## Terminology